SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

    * - haltWhen(Bool)
      - Allows to block the current transaction (clear up.ready down.valid)
    * - throwWhen(Bool)
-     - Allows to remove the current transaction from the pipeline (clear down.valid and remove the transaction driver)
+     - Allows to cancel the current transaction from the pipeline (clear down.valid and c the transaction driver)
-   * - removeSeedWhen(Bool)
+   * - forgetOneWhen(Bool)
-     - Allows to remove the transaction driver (but doesn't clear the down.valid)
+     - Allows to request the upstream to forget the current transaction  (but doesn't clear the down.valid)
+   * - ignoreReadyWhen(Bool)
+     - Allows to ignore the downstream ready (set up.ready)
    * - duplicateWhen(Bool)
      - Allows to duplicate the current transaction (clear up.ready)
    * - terminateWhen(Bool)